nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - ✅ **View Tasks**: Display all tasks ordered by creation date (newest first)
 - ✅ **Edit Tasks**: Update task title and description
 - ✅ **Delete Tasks**: Remove individual tasks from the list
-- ✅ **Delete All Tasks**: Remove all tasks at once
+- ✅ **Delete All Tasks**: Remove all tasks at once with confirmation dialog
 - ✅ **Toggle Completion**: Mark tasks as complete or incomplete
 - ✅ **Data Persistence**: Tasks persist across application restarts
 - ✅ **Input Validation**: Client and server-side validation for data integrity
 - ✅ **Error Handling**: User-friendly error messages for all operations

 ### Frontend Features
-- ✅ Responsive task management UI
+- ✅ Responsive task management UI with modern green color scheme
 - ✅ Task creation form with validation
 - ✅ Inline task editing
 - ✅ Visual distinction for completed tasks (strikethrough)
+- ✅ Delete All Tasks button with confirmation dialog
 - ✅ Loading state indicators for all operations
 - ✅ Error handling with user-friendly messages
 - ✅ Empty state messaging